jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ## Nested Commands

-A nested command is like a command defined within a command.
+A nested command is a command defined within a command.

-They may look like this:
+They can look like this:

 <img src="images/7.%20Commands%20Ideas.021.jpeg" width="90" /> <img src="images/7.%20Commands%20Ideas.019.jpeg" width="80" /> <img src="images/1.%20Commands%20Main%20Concepts.015a.png" width="60" /> <img src="images/1.%20Commands%20Main%20Concepts.015b.png" width="60" />

-A nested command may be a command inside another command.
-The nested command can be a diamond or a square.
-Its container can also be a diamond as well as a square.
-A nested command might not have lines pointing away from it.
+The nested command can be a *diamond* or a *square*.
+Its *container* can also be a *diamond* or *square*.
+A nested command might *not have lines* pointing away from it.

 The concept of nested commands may coincide with the terms:

-- Code blocks
+- Code block
-- Clauses
+- Clause
-- Local functions
+- Local function
-- Lambda expressions
+- Lambda expression

-Those may all be examples of *nested commands*.
-Sometimes however, it might be easier to use a single name for these phenomena.
+Those can all be considered *nested commands*.
+Sometimes however, it is easier to use a single name for these phenomena.

 ## Active Nested Command

-A nested command that is a diamond, might be called an *active* nested command:
+A nested command that is a diamond, can be called an *active* nested command:

 <img src="images/7.%20Commands%20Ideas.030.png" width="200" />
 <img src="images/7.%20Commands%20Ideas.031.png" width="100" />

-It may be called *active*, because it *executes*.
+It is called *active*, because it *executes*.

-*Active* nested commands might be *code blocks*.
+*Active* nested commands are *code blocks*.

 ## Inactive Nested Command

-An *inactive* nested command may be a nested command that does not execute.
-So it may be a nested command that is a square:
+An *inactive* nested command is one that *does not execute*.
+So it is a *square*:

 <img src="images/7.%20Commands%20Ideas.033.png" width="190" />
 <img src="images/7.%20Commands%20Ideas.032.png" width="120" />

-It might not execute unless it is called:
+It might not execute unless it is *called*:

 ![](images/7.%20Commands%20Ideas.022.jpeg)

-*Inactive* nested commands might be:
+*Inactive* nested commands can be:

 - Clauses
 - Local functions